jimskon/POGIL-ITS/README.md

 npm install
 ```

-# Added a new field to activity_insatnces table
+# Added a new field to activity_instances table
 ```
 mysql -u pogil_user -p
 USE pogil_db;